Complain about the Chief Constable

 Complaints against Chief Constable:

-Julia Mulligan has received 22 potential complaints against the Chief Constable since his appointment in June 2013.
+Julia Mulligan has received 22 potential complaints against the Chief Constable, Dave Jones, since his appointment in June 2013.
 Six of those have been appropriately recorded as actual complaints.

 There have been no substantiated complaints against the Chief Constable since his appointment.